Stop in and shop from local businesses and crafters including:

 Please note, there is a registration fee of $5 to attend this class.
 Please stop by the library or call us at 664-4646 to sign up.

 The Hudson River Photography Club meets the second Wednesday of each month at 6:00 PM.
 This photography club is always looking for new people to join.
 The group invites adults who are interested in digital photography.
+No need to own your own camera or fancy equipment!
 For more information, please contact Mary Beth D’Aloia at firstname.lastname@example.org.

 Please give us a call to register for this program!
 518-664-4646

 James is a street musician struggling to make ends meet.

 Bob is a stray cat looking for somewhere warm to sleep.